xsgu/baccaratsim/README.md

 A simulation of punto banco (North American style) baccarat in R. Latest version tested on R 3.4.1 (2017-06-30).

-Features:
+Gameplay Features:

 1. Uses standard drawing and tableau rules.
 2. Allows standard bets (player, banker, tie), player/banker pair bets (wins when first two cards dealt are a pair), and an either pair bet (wins when either player or banker's first two cards dealt are a pair).)
 3. Tie pushes all player and banker bets.
-4. Cut card is placed before the 7th card.
+4. Cut card is placed in front of the 6th last card.
 5. Can adjust the number of decks used (usually 6 to 8).
 6. Can turn on or off house commission for banker wins (commission set to 0.95).
 7. Can adjust the payout for ties (usually pays 8:1 or 9:1).